lmullen/jsr/_source/issues/vol14/webb.markdown

 white resistance to civil rights reform is disappointing.
-With the exception most notably of Karen S. Anderson's superb study of the Little Rock school crisis, the history of southern Jews remains below the radars of most civil rights historians.
-I tried to address this issue in a sequel of sorts to *Fight Against Fear*. *Rabble Rousers: The American Far Right in the Civil Rights Era* (2010) focuses on militant segregationists who claimed the African American freedom struggle was a conspiracy masterminded by communist Jews to destroy the social fabric of the United States.
+With the exception most notably of Karen S. Anderson's superb study of the Little Rock school crisis, the history of southern Jews remains below the radars of most civil rights historians.[^4] I tried to address this issue in a sequel of sorts to *Fight Against Fear*. *Rabble Rousers: The American Far Right in the Civil Rights Era* (2010) focuses on militant segregationists who claimed the African American freedom struggle was a conspiracy masterminded by communist Jews to destroy the social fabric of the United States.[^5]

 What also still needs to be done is for someone to produce a comparative analysis of religious minorities' response to the civil rights movement